 Your shiny new CLFS system is almost complete.
 One of the last things to do is to ensure that the system can be properly booted.
-The instructions below apply only to NewWorld Macintoshes.
+The instructions below apply only to computers of IA-32 architecture, meaning mainstream PCs.
+Information on "boot loading" for other architectures should be available in the usual resource-specific locations for those architectures.

 Boot loading can be a complex area, so a few cautionary words are in order.
 Be familiar with the current boot loader and any other operating systems present on the hard drive(s) that need to be bootable.
-Make sure that an emergency CD is ready to "rescue" the computer if it becomes un-bootable.
-It is also a good idea to enable booting from Open Firmware in case things go really wrong.
+Make sure that an emergency boot disk is ready to "rescue" the computer if the computer becomes unusable (un-bootable).